 Provide a biographical sketch for the project director/principal investigator (PD/PI) and each senior/key person listed in Section A on the R&R Budget form.
 Provide the biographical sketch information as an appendix to your project narrative.
 Do not attach a separate file.
+The biographical sketch appendix will not count in the project narrative page limits.
 The biographical information for each person must not exceed two pages when printed on 8.5" by 11" paper with one-inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include: